NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 ```

 ## Future Work
-The `dotnet nuget config list` is a community ask.
+1. The `dotnet nuget config list` is a community ask.
 We will consider adding more commands, like add/update/delete, in the future.

-## Open Questions
-1. Do we need to add this into NuGet.exe CLI?

-## Considerations
+2. We will discuss if adding this command into NuGet.exe CLI, in the future.
-1. NuGet.exe [config command](https://learn.microsoft.com/en-us/nuget/reference/cli-reference/cli-ref-config) is implemented.
+3. NuGet.exe [config command](https://learn.microsoft.com/en-us/nuget/reference/cli-reference/cli-ref-config) is implemented.
 But there is no `list` command.
 And the behavior is confusing (the `set` command will set the property which appears last when loading, so sometimes it's not updating the closest NuGet configuration file).
 Do we want to implement those subcommand(e.g.`set`) in the future in dotnet.exe differently?

+## Open Questions
+1. When the specified `CURRENT_DIRECTORY` doesn't exist, shall we list user-wide and machine-wide config files?
+Or show a warning saying the working directory doesn't exist?
+Or do both?

+I prefer do just a warning, or do both.
+When user has a spelling mistake when passing `CURRENT_DIRECTORY` without knowing, if we don't show a warning, that would mislead the user.
+Showing them user-wide and machine-wide config files could provide extra info and may help them to understand the example of a right path.
+But since this is not a real scenario (It's impossible that a real `CURRENT_DIRECTORY` doesn't exist), this adds very limited value.

+## Considerations